lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using BufferedReader with FileReader to read line by line from a txt file.
 Sum all ascii values for each character on each line and print the sum for each line on the console.

+Exercise 02 - Sum Bytes
+-

+Reading the file byte by byte.
+Sum all bytes of the file without the \r\n symbols for new line.
+The ascii codes for these symbols are 13 and 10, so we put a condition, if the byte which is read is 10 or 13 then we don't add it to the sum.